Avg. Base Salary (USD)

 The average salary for a Police or Sheriff's Patrol Officer is $52,501

 What is the Pay by Experience Level for Police or Sheriff's Patrol Officers?

 An entry-level Police or Sheriff's Patrol Officer with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $46,788 based on 205 salaries.
 An early career Police or Sheriff's Patrol Officer with 1-4 years of experience earns an average total compensation of …Read more

-Police or Sheriff's Patrol Officer Tasks
+What Do Police or Sheriff's Patrol Officers Do?

-Execute arrest warrants, locating and taking persons into custody.
+- Execute arrest warrants, locating and taking persons into custody.

-Record daily activities and submit logs and other related reports and paperwork to appropriate authorities.
+- Record daily activities and submit logs and other related reports and paperwork to appropriate authorities.

 - Provide for public safety by maintaining order, responding to emergencies, protecting people and property, enforcing motor vehicle and criminal laws, and promoting good community relations.